 This evening I want to talk about Buddhist practice.
-In one of the fascicle of Shōbōgenzō there-there is fascicle about virtue of mountain and river.
+In one of the fascicle of Shōbōgenzō there is fascicle about virtue of mountain and river.
+[Shōbōgenzō (Treasury of the Eye of the True Dharma), "Mountains and Rivers Sūtra" (Sansui-kyō), 1240.]
+Virtue of mountain and river.
 This is very interesting and give us a great benefit to understand what is our practice.
 Virtue of mountain and river.

-He [Dōgen] says usual people think mountain is solid, mountain does not move and permanent; but river flows.
+Dōgen says usual people think mountain is solid, mountain does not move and is permanent; but river flows.
 That is usual understanding of mountain and river.
 Mountain and river.
-It is exactly the same as-people say Rinzai practice or Sōtō practice [laughs].
+It is exactly the same as, people say Rinzai practice or Sōtō practice [laughs].
 And the Sōtō practice is such-and-such; and Rinzai practice is such-and-such.
 And it looks like Sōtō way is more rigid and Rinzai way is more free.
 But Sōtō way is not so strict, but Rinzai way is very strict.
 They may say many things about Sōtō or Rinzai because it looks like so.
 And there must be various arguments about what is Sōtō and what is Rinzai.
-But there are-there are not so many arguments [laughs] when we say: "Mountain does not move, but water flows, river flows."
+But there are not so many arguments [laughs] when we say: "Mountain does not move, but water flows, river flows."
 And there's not much [laughs] arguing about that.

-But Dōgen-zenji or-no-no-but Daokai-zenji Master2 said: "Mountains flow [laughs]; mountains-mountains goes but river doesn't.
-Mountains flow.
-Or East Mountain flows over-over the-over the river.
+But Dōgen-zenji or-no-Daokai-zenji Master [Daokai of Mt.
+Furong (Fuyō Dōkai): 1043-1118.
+Buddhist patriarch in Dōgen's lineage; 45th patriarch from Shākyamuni Buddha.] said: "Mountains flow [laughs]; mountains goes but river doesn't.
+Mountains flow."
+Or "East Mountain flows over the river.
 Mountain goes and river stays."
-And about this statement, because it is difficult for us to understand, so people say-people say: "True Zen is beyond words [laughs].
+And about this statement, because it is difficult for us to understand, so people say: "True Zen is beyond words [laughs].
 It is not possible for us to say what is Zen practice actually.
 Zen practice is beyond words."
-That is why Daokai-zenji said, "Mountain-East Mountain goes over the water."
+That is why Daokai-zenji said, "Mountain -East Mountain goes over the water."

 But I want to explain really what our practice is.
-And then, maybe, then you may understand what real-what Daokai-zenji, you know, said.
+And then, maybe, then you may understand what Daokai-zenji said.

-Another-another statement which Dogen-zenji said in "Genjō-kōan," the first fascicle of Shōbōgenzō.
+Another statement which Dogen-zenji said in Genjō Kōan, the first fascicle of Shōbōgenzō.
 Maybe that is the first chapter.
-He started with "Genjō-kōan" to finish one hundred fascicles of Shōbōgenzō.
+He started with Genjō Kōan to finish one hundred fascicles of Shōbōgenzō.
 But he couldn't complete one hundred.
-But anyway, he started with Genjō-kōan when he was thirty-two years old.
-And in-in "Genjō-kōan" he says, "Over-under enlightenment-let everything in surrender to it [?] or over-under enlightenment-let everything exist under practice, enlightenment."
+But anyway, he started with Genjō Kōan when he was thirty-two years old.
+And in Genjō Kōan he says, "Over-under enlightenment-let enlightenment-let everything in surrender to it or over-under enlightenment-let everything exist under practice, enlightenment."
 And-very difficult translate.
 Maybe I should try to translate it different.
-What he might means is when we practice zazen, our practice covers everything.
+What he might mean is when we practice zazen, our practice covers everything.
 And even though you do not have everything in your mind, in your practice, you do not realize, or you do not feel your practice cover everything.
 But actually, in your practice, when you just sit, there is actually everything.